How to Apply to EFSC's Dental Hygiene Program

 RETURNING STUDENTS: Returning/readmit students who have not completed a course in the past year must also re-apply online.
 There is no application fee for a readmit application.
 Readmit Students need to

 - Submit official transcripts from any and all colleges attended since their last enrollment at EFSC (if applicable).

 - Provide FL Residency documentation, and complete any other EFSC General Admissions requirements.

 CURRENT STUDENTS: Current Students may move on to the next step.

 Take Prerequisite Classes and Complete Observation Hours

-Students must complete General Biology, Anatomy and Physiology 1 & 2, Microbiology, and Nutrition before applying to the Dental Hygiene program.
-Taking Introduction to Healthcare will earn bonus points.
+Students must complete General Biology, Anatomy and Physiology 1 & 2, and Microbiology before applying to the Dental Hygiene program.
+Taking Introduction to Healthcare and Nutrition will earn bonus points.
 The General Education courses should also be completed prior to program start to lessen the course load once enrolled in the Dental Hygiene core classes.

 Students must also complete a minimum of 25 hours of observation of a Dental Hygienist before the application deadline as evidenced on the observation form.

 Complete and submit the online Health Sciences Institute Application to apply for admission to the Dental Hygiene program.